Fast pseudorandom quantum state generators via inflationary quantum gates: Results

 In Ref.~\cite{cipher-paper} we presented a calculation of the evolution of the SAC OTOC Eq.~\eqref{eq:S-OTOC} through the application of consecutive layers of the structured cipher.
 To summarize the results of that calculation, we first introduce $\hat P^{-1}(\ell)$, the partial circuit comprised of the first $\ell$ layers of the circuit $\hat P^{-1}$, with $\hat P^{-1}(0)\equiv \openone$ and $\hat P^{-1}(\ell_f)\equiv \hat P^{-1}$ and define the expectation value of the string operator in Eq.~\eqref{eq:S-OTOC} after $\ell$ layers of the permutation $P^{-1}$ are applied as,

 As in the mean-field calculation above we will focus on averages over circuits, $s(\ell)=\overline{Q^{\rm SAC}_{ij}(\ell)}$ and $q(\ell)=\overline{[Q^{\rm SAC}_{ij}(\ell)]^2}$.
 Since gates defining individual layers are chosen independently we can easily derive recursion relations relating $s(\ell+1)$ and $q(\ell+1)$ to $s(\ell)$ and $q(\ell)$, which depend on the specific gate set chosen.
-As shown in Ref.~\cite{cipher-paper} and summarized in the Supplementary Information, evolution through $\ell$ layers of linear inflationary gates, leads to~\footnote{As implied by the discussion in the Supplementary Information, the recursion relations in Eqs.~\eqref{eq:s-recursion}, ~\eqref{eq:recursion_inflationary_q}, ~\eqref{eq:recursion s2}, and \eqref{eq:recursion_supernonlinear_q} are exact for tree-structured circuits of depth $\ell \le \log _3 n$.}
+As shown in Ref.~\cite{cipher-paper} and summarized in the `SAC OTOC' discussion of the Methods section, evolution through $\ell$ layers of linear inflationary gates, leads to

-and evolution through $\ell$ layers of supernonlinear gates~\footnote{A supernonlinear gate maximizes string entropy production.
-There are 10752 out of the 8! gates in $S_8$ gates with this property.~\cite{cipher-paper}} leads to:
+and evolution through $\ell$ layers of supernonlinear gates, which maximize string entropy production`\cite{cipher-paper}, leads to: